 Check, check, and check!

-Ever since we became financially dependent and gave the middle finger to our 9-to-5s, we’ve been working on projects that feed our souls rather than our wallets…like writing children’s books, coding apps for a non-profit, and running this blog!
+Ever since we became financially independent and gave the middle finger to our 9-to-5s, we’ve been working on projects that feed our souls rather than our wallets…like writing books, coding apps for a non-profit, and running this blog!

-And we do all this while traveling the world.
+And we do all this while traveling the world on $40,000 CAD/year.
 Everyday is different, exciting, and full of adventure.
 If you’re passionate about travel and adventure, and want to follow along on our journey, read our travel series here:

 How Exactly Does this Work?